 Archive a Project

 Archived Projects are moved to the Archived Projects folder, which you can access from your Projects in the upper right.
-By archiving a project, you're still holding on to all of the project details without deleting it.

 Leave a Project

 If you were invited to a project and your role in the project is now over or you no longer need access to the project then you can opt to leave the project.
 Once you leave, the project will no longer be available and you'll need to be re-invited in order to access it.
 Note: Project owners, or the creator of the project, cannot leave their own project.